telerik/kendo-react-inputs/README.md

 For more examples and available configuration options, refer to the [Slider documentation](https://github.com/telerik/kendo-react-inputs/blob/master/docs/slider/index.md).

+### Kendo UI Switch

-The Kendo UI Switch is a component that lets the user toggle between checked/unchecked states.
+The Switch is a component that lets the user toggle between checked and unchecked states.

 ````html-preview
     <div id="app"></div>